-The greek letter (pi) is a geometric constant that traditionally appears in numerous formulas relating to circles and angles.
+The symbol (pi) is used in math as a geometric constant.
 The value of is naturally occuring and can be found by dividing the length of a circle’s circumference by the length of its diameter.
 Traditionally, the constant (pi) has been used throughout math in formulas relating to the circle.

-The traditional formula for the area of a circle is given in terms of the geometric constant π (pi).
+Calculate the area of a circle given the radius.

-The volume of a cylinder is equal to PI multiplied by its radius squared and its height.
+Caclulate the volume of a cylinder given the radius and height.